oroinc/documentation/user_guide/magento_channel_integration.rst

 ------------------------------------

-Once you have created a channel of *Magento* type and defined its integration details, information from the Magento-based store will be uploaded into OroCRM automatically subject to a predefined schedule.
+Once you have created a channel of *Magento* type and defined its integration details, information from the Magento-based store will be uploaded into OroCRM automatically.

 You can enable two-way synchronization settings and manually start synchronization.